luanguimaraesla/pandocker/README.md

 ### Installing

-Now you can install pandocker like any other docker:
+Now you can install pandocker like any other docker.

 ```bash
 sudo systemctl start docker